JagGlo/playOmics/README.md

 <img src="man/figures/README-unnamed-chunk-9-1.png" width="100%" />

-As for the BRCA data, we see many combinations of data availability.
-The largest group (442 subjects) have complete data for 6 datasets (all data except proteome).
+For the BRCA data, you’ll notice various patterns of data availability, with the largest group (442 subjects) having complete data for six datasets, all except proteome.

-### Check your data
+### Understanding Your Dataset

-To discover the data structure, one can use **data_summary()** function.
-It presents number of samples together with number of variables and describes the content (number of numeric/character/factor columns):
+The **data_summary()** function can be used to discover the data structure.
+It presents the number of samples, together with the number of variables and describes the data content (number of numeric/character/factor columns):

 ``` r
 data_summary(BRCA_data)